A can of pineapple, a freezer, and a food processor are all you need to make this light, refreshing, and naturally sugar-free dessert.

-- 1 can (about 20 ounces) pineapple chunks packed in juice
+- 1 20-ounce can pineapple chunks packed in juice

 - A few hours (or days) beforehand, open the can of pineapple and pour it, juice and all, into a freezer-safe container; a large, flat one works best.
 When it’s frozen hard, remove it from the freezer and let it sit on the counter for 10 minutes.
 Use a table knife to break the block of pineapple into several large chunks; then put it into the food processor.
 (If your processor is small, you’ll have to do this in more than one batch.)

 - Process the pineapple, stopping often to push the chunks under the blades, until it is a smooth, creamy consistency.
 This will take a few minutes, and you may have to be patient as the friction of the blades heats the pineapple slightly, allowing it to blend smoothly.
 Serve immediately.
 If you have leftovers, return them to the freezer and re-process briefly before serving later.